Vintage in the Village in Gagetown New Brunswick

 Antique Quilts

 This interesting duo are not only great conversationalists but uber-talented in their own right.
 Marian lovingly rescues, restores, researches, collects and sells antique & vintage quilts.
-Click on the Antiquequilts.blog photo link below to see her collection of quilts and the background behind them.
 Impressively, some primitive quilts date back to the early 1800’s.
-This is a labour of love, that ignited a passion, that began when Marian decided in 2016 for Lent she would work on something to fix every day!
+This is a labour of love that ignited a passion and it all began when Marian decided for Lent in 2016 she would work on something to fix every day!

 Wood Carving

 Bruce is a wood carver with a flair especially for First Nations sculpture.
 His working studio is on the main floor of Lang House with masks on display throughout the home’s main level.
 My favourite is the viking proudly in a place of honour in their great room above the fireplace.
 The Berserker on the workbench is his latest creation.
 Berserkers, Bruce shared, were a special group of viking warriors who went into battle without traditional amour.
 They draped animal pelts, typically from bears or wolves over them.
-There must have been some good wacky tobaccy back then!
 Although Bruce looks like a darling in the kitchen, I think he is a secret warrior in his studio carving up these fascinating masks.
-Together Marian & Bruce have also become flood water mitigation, and climate change experts from their real life experience living in a flood zone.
-They have been interviewed by local and national TV & radio for their risk reduction steps utilized living in a riverside home & business.
+Together Marian and Bruce have also become flood water mitigation, and climate change experts from their real life experience living in a flood zone.
+They have been interviewed by local and national TV and radio for their risk reduction steps utilized living in a riverside home and business.

 quilts-on-clothesline.jpg

-Marian & Bruce have since sold their home and have moved to another within the village and Lang House B & B is no longer in operation.
+Marian and Bruce have since sold their home and have moved to another home in the village on higher ground and Lang House B & B is no longer in operation.
 However, there are several other places to overnight in Gagetown: including Gulliver’s Guest Suites and The May Queen to name a couple that I have personally stayed in.
-This summer in 2023, I also partnered with Fredericton Capital Region Tourism for an ongoing blog series to inspire visitors and locals to experience life well crafted in the Fredericton Capital Region.
+In 2023, I also partnered with Fredericton Capital Region Tourism for an ongoing blog series to inspire visitors and locals to experience life well crafted in the Fredericton Capital Region.
 One of my articles - Discover Arcadia - focussed on the new larger village of Arcadia encompassing the former villages of Gagetown, Jemseg, and Cambridge-Narrows.
-I hope it will whet your appetite to follow in my footsteps or make your own plan to discover all of Arcadia's treasures.
-See links below for more information.
+I hope it will whet your appetite to follow in my footsteps or make your own plan to discover more of Arcadia's treasures.
+Click on photo links below for more information.

 The May Queen

-This post was originally sponsored by Lang House; however, all thoughts and opinions are my own.
-Follow Maritimes Maven on FaceBook, Instagram, Pinterest, Threads & Twitter.
-Be the first to receive my latest articles by clicking on the ‘subscribe’ link at the top of this page.
-Share articles you love with your social media community.
-There’s No Place Like Home!
+This post was sponsored by Lang House; however, all thoughts and opinions are my own.
+Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn, Threads & X. Subscribe to be the first to receive my latest articles.
+Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!

 Discover Arcadia